dfabulich/horrible-rotten-dancing-dragon-strikes/README.md

 I've preserved this game for historical interest.
 It's the very first text adventure game that I can remember playing.
 It's got a dancing dragon, a McRib sandwich, a snarky dinosaur, and a magic spring.

+[You can play the BBC micro version online here.](http://bbcmicro.co.uk/jsbeeb/play.php?loadBasic=%20https://raw.githubusercontent.com/dfabulich/horrible-rotten-dancing-dragon-strikes/master/bbcmicro.bas&autorun) (h/t to ahope1 for porting to BBC Micro).

-The easiest way to play the game is to open [dragon.bas](dragon.bas) and copy and paste the source code into the [Applesoft BASIC JavaScript interpreter](https://www.calormen.com/jsbasic/).
+You can also play the game on an [Applesoft BASIC JavaScript interpreter](https://www.calormen.com/jsbasic/).
+Open [dragon.bas](dragon.bas) and copy and paste the source code into the interpreter.
 Click "Run" to play the game.

-In addition to bug fixes, I'ved added support for the "look" command, and I made the game print the list of exits.
+In addition to bug fixes, I've added support for the "look" command, and I made the game print the list of exits.

 The magazine includes a full-color map, below.